 MediaNews Group, based in Denver, purchased these newspapers from the Millers in 1995.
 MediaNews added the North Adams Transcript to the group in 1996.
 The Transcript was merged with the Eagle in 2014.
 MediaNews Group, itself, was combined with other entities to form Digital First Media.

 In 2016, a group of Berkshire-based investors purchased New England Newspapers Inc. from Digital First Media.
 The original ownership group consisted of:

 - Stanford Lipsey — Publisher Emeritus of The Buffalo News

 - Hans Morris — managing partner of Nyca Partners, a venture capital firm in New York City, and a part-time resident of Stockbridge

 - Fredric D. Rutberg — former Berkshire County attorney and judge who resides in Stockbridge

-- Robert G. Wilmers — Chairman and CEO of M&T Bank, headquartered in Buffalo, N.Y., and also a part-time resident of Stockbridge
+- Robert G. Wilmers — The longtime chairman and CEO of M&T Bank, headquartered in Buffalo, N.Y., and part-time resident of Stockbridge.

-The board of directors of NENI currently consists of the four owners — Robert Wilmers, Hans Morris, Fredric Rutberg and Judi Lipsey — plus Martin C. Langeveld, who was long associated with the company’s newspapers under the ownership of both the Millers and MediaNews Group.
+The board of directors of NENI currently consists of Hans Morris, Fredric Rutberg and Judi Lipsey — plus Martin C. Langeveld, who was long associated with the company’s newspapers under the ownership of both the Millers and MediaNews Group.